kadamwhite/talks/2018/wceu/slides.md

 ???

-One of these files is CONTRIBUTING.md, a semi-standard filename where you can put everything a developer will need in order to dive into the project.
+CONTRIBUTING.md is another semi-standard filename where we can put everything a developer needs in order to dive into the project.

 This includes technical information like local development environment setup instructions, but also information about project management, team roles, workflows, and behavioral expectations.